hexbatch/apple-core/core-docs/core-concepts/users.md

 There is not much required information to make a new user: a username.
 Any other information is added by attributes to the user element.
 There are some standard attributes for descriptions.

-Each user is also an element type, and an element.
+Each user is also an element type, and an element, and an attribute.
 So a user can logically be put into sets of elements.